 Most salespeople say what they need most from their marketing team is better quality leads.
 To produce better quality leads, it requires a successful collaboration between the two departments.
-Sales may have a history and a deep seeded belief from their experiences at past companies that marketing is not concerned enough with leads.
+Sales may have a history and a deep-seeded belief from their experiences at past companies that marketing is not concerned enough with leads.

 Everything comes back to leads.

 Obtaining leads is the core function of the marketing team.
 If it is not, you have a problem.
 Marketing has to overcome a perception problem.
 Many people believe marketing is only concerned with vanity metrics and they are the “creative” team.
-Perception become reality.
+Perception becomes a reality.
 This results in sales feeling they are not getting the leads they need from marketing to be successful.

 The Demand Waterfall

 In the B2B world, most companies use the Forrester & SiriusDecisions Demand Waterfall to describe and measure their lead to revenue marketing and sales funnel.
 It is a popular framework to achieve alignment between marketing and sales.
-The demand waterfall also brings consistently to the demand management process.
+The demand waterfall also brings consistency to the demand management process.

-By defining the key stages and interaction points in the lead management process, the Demand Waterfall enables marketing and sales teams to track leads, improve processes, and drive increase revenue growth.
+By defining the key stages and interaction points in the lead management process, the Demand Waterfall enables marketing and sales teams to track leads, improve processes, and drive increased revenue growth.
 If you don’t have this framework or something similar in place, you have a problem.

 Establish a mature lead generation process

 Lead generation, if you sand it down to its simple essence, is the process of locating and identifying potential customers.
 This may sound simple, but it is hard to implement.
 The process can take a while because it has a lot of touchpoints.
-It starts at generating leads, then moves to qualification through lead scoring, then inside sales team to qualifies individually, and then finally outside sales confirms the qualification with the lead.
+It starts at generating leads, then moves to qualification through lead scoring, then inside sales team qualifies individually, and then finally outside sales confirms the qualification with the lead.
 It will take many shapes and forms.
 There will be ups and downs for marketing and sales.
 A mature lead generation process takes time to set up correctly, takes many marketing and sales channels, and takes successful collaboration between marketing and sales.